jrfnl/Debug-Bar-Constants/readme.txt

 = 1.2.1.2 DEV =
 * Fixed minor HTML validation issue
 * Fixed auto-disable message display in case the Debug Bar Plugin is not activated
+* Changed style and script filenames to comply with current guidelines (.min)

 = 1.2.1.1 (2013-10-01) =
 * Compliance with the [WordPress coding standards](https://github.com/WordPress-Coding-Standards/WordPress-Coding-Standards)